The Relational Bottleneck as an Inductive Bias for Efficient Abstraction

-Efforts to explain this capacity have often been framed in terms of a debate between \textbf{empiricism} (see Glossary), according to which concepts are primarily acquired from experience, and \textbf{nativism}, according to which certain core concepts are innate.
-Cognitive scientists in the empiricist tradition have for decades explored how the abstractions associated with human cognition might emerge through experience in neural architectures using general-purpose learning algorithms (often termed \textbf{connectionism})~\cite{mcclelland1989explorations,elman1990finding,mcclelland2003parallel,mcclelland2010letting}.
-This endeavor has recently taken on new relevance, as the success of large language models has demonstrated that it is possible, in some cases, for a human-like capacity for abstraction to emerge given sufficient scaling of both architecture and training data~\cite{brown2020language,wei2022emergent,piantadosi2023modern,bubeck2023sparks}.
+An alternative approach, \textbf{connectionism}, has for decades explored how cognitive abstractions might emerge through experience in general-purpose neural architectures~\cite{mcclelland1989explorations,elman1990finding,mcclelland2003parallel,mcclelland2010letting}.
+This endeavor has taken on new relevance with the advent of large language models, demonstrating that it is possible, in some cases, for a human-like capacity for abstraction to emerge given sufficient scaling of architecture and training data~\cite{brown2020language,wei2022emergent,piantadosi2023modern,bubeck2023sparks}.
 For instance, it has recently been shown that large language models can solve various analogy problems at a level equal to that of college students~\cite{webb2023emergent}.
-However, the ability of these models to perform abstract tasks (e.g., analogy) depends on exposure to a much larger training corpus than individual humans receive in an entire lifetime~\cite{griffiths2020understanding, frank2023bridging}, thus failing to account for the data efficiency of human concept learning.
+However, the ability of these models to perform abstract tasks depends on exposure to a much larger training corpus than individual humans receive in an entire lifetime~\cite{griffiths2020understanding, frank2023bridging}, thus failing to account for the data efficiency of human concept learning.